Managing Alpine Linux Based Container Images With Renovate

 property telling Renovate how to extract data from the currentValue

-image tag).
-The default behavior is decribed above, which we're going to reverse
+the image tag).
+The default behavior is described previously, which is going to

 = 3.11.4-alpine